tpg/deadbolt/README.md

 ```

 ## Drivers
-Deadbolt is designed for simplicity, but sometimes you might need just a little more flexibility.
-Deadbolt provides a simple driver system for sourcing permissions.
-This can be handy if you really do want to store your permissions in your database, for example.
+Deadbolt is designed for simplicity, but sometimes you might need just a little more power.
+Deadbolt provides a simple driver system for sourcing permissions, so you can provide your own custom drivers.
+This can be handy if you really do want to store your permissions in your database.

 Deadbolt includes an `ArrayDriver` by default that sources permissions and roles from the `deadbolt` config.
 If you want to use a custom driver you can do so by passing a new driver instance to the `driver` method before calling `user()`: